 Characteristics of the Turkish Van Cat

 The Turkish Van is an ancient breed that’s rare even in its native place of origin.
 It developed naturally in the region of central and southwest Asia (the present-day countries of Iran, Iraq, and parts of the Soviet Union and Turkey).
 The breed name comes from a common name used in the area—Van—and the original cats were simply called “vancats.”

-The first Turkish Van to leave the region arrived in English in 1955.
-At first, the breed was referred to simply as the Turkish Cat, but due to confusion between the Turkish Van and the Turkish Angora, the breed name Turkish Van was eventually adopted.
+The first Turkish Van to leave the region arrived in England in 1955.
+At first, the breed was referred to simply as the Turkish cat, but due to confusion between the Turkish Van and the Turkish angora, the breed name Turkish Van was eventually adopted.
 The Turkish Van was finally introduced in the United States in 1982.
 The Turkish Van cat is recognized by the Cat Fanciers’ Association and The International Cat Association.